hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 The Active/Active mode provides a higher level of availability and failover as well as horizontal scaling.
 It requires additional external services, and all of the requirements and instructions are available on the [Terraform Enterprise Active/Active page](../../install/active-active.html).

-We have tested Active/Active on VMWare internally on ESX version 7.0.1 and vCenter Server Appliance version 7.0.2.00200, but should work on any version supported by the [vSphere Provider for Terraform](https://github.com/hashicorp/terraform-provider-vsphere).
+We have tested Active/Active on VMware vSphere internally, with ESXi version 7.0.1 and vCenter Server version 7.0.2.00200, but should work on any version supported by the [vSphere Provider for Terraform](https://github.com/hashicorp/terraform-provider-vsphere).

 We recommend a setup with the following:

 - A load balancer to route traffic to both Terraform Enterprise virtual machines.
 - Both virtual machines located in the same physical datacenter and on the same network.
-High amounts of network latency between the Terraform Enterprise virtual machines and the external services may result in plan and apply slowness and errors.
+High network latency between the Terraform Enterprise virtual machines and the external services may result in plan and apply issues.
-- High-speed disks, as they are are [critical for good performance](../../system-overview/capacity.html).
+- High-speed disks, as they are [critical for good performance](../../system-overview/capacity.html).
 - Both Terraform Enterprise virtual machines can access an external Redis server, a PostgreSQL database, and an S3-compatible blob storage bucket.
 Terraform Enterprise will use an internal Vault server by default.
 Optionally, you can configure Terraform Enterprise to use an [existing Vault cluster](../vault.html).

 An example of a recommended setup: